Got Unwanted Gift Cards for Christmas? Here’s How to Cash in With Raise

 Ill-fitting clothes can be tough to return without the proper receipt, and it’s challenging to sell weird little knick-knacks.

-A gift card, on the other hand, is something you can sell for near face-value.
+A gift card, on the other hand, is something you can sell for near face value on sites like Raise.
 And if it was a present, it’s free money to you!

-More than $44 billion dollars in gift cards went unused between 2008-2014, according to New York Post.
+Of the $130 billion spent on gift cards each year, roughly $1 billion has gone unspent.
 We’ve got a much more productive way to put that money to use!

 Turn Your Unused Gift Cards Into Cash